xiyuan-fengyu/ppspider/README.en.md

     This situation has often appeared in previous versions, mainly due to nedb write/read process or serialization/deserialization process of QueueManager.
   In the new version (v2.1.2), it has been optimized.

+2. When using the v2.2.0+ version, the workerFactory property is removed from @OnStart, @OnTime, @FromQueue.
+If you want to use the puppeteer page to crawl the website, You can import the Page class via
+    ```
+    import {Page} from "ppspider";
+    ```
+    and then declare a page: Page parameter in the parameter list of the callback function.
+If use Import {Page} from "puppeteer" to import Page, the imported Page is just an interface, which cannot be determined at runtime by reflect-metadata, and the page instance will not be injected successfully.
+This error is checked during startup.

 # Examples
 1. Monitor website access speed, visualize real-time statistics, and view the details of all requests in the process of opening a web page [ppspider-webMonitor](https://github.com/xiyuan-fengyu/ppspider-webMonitor)
 2. Dynamically set task parallel via cron expressions [DynamicParallelApp](https://github.com/xiyuan-fengyu/ppspider_example/blob/master/src/examples/DynamicParallelApp.ts)